about the author

 It's smart to request an end lane whenever available.
 It lessens your exposure and vulnerability.

-Respect other shooters!
-Don’t touch their guns, ammo, supplies, etc., without permission.
+Don’t touch other shooters’ guns, ammo, supplies, etc., without permission.

 Don’t post targets or wear apparel that may offend other shooters.

-If you want to speak with another shooter, wait for a pause in their shooting (e.g., during reloading) and approach them cautiously, non-threateningly and politely.
+Before speaking to another shooter, wait for a pause in their shooting (i.e., magazine change or reloading) and approach them cautiously and non-threateningly.

 Check your ego at the door.
 Pomposity and braggadocio are marks of an amateur.
-Really good gun-handlers are quiet, humble and secure in their abilities.
+Really good gun-handlers are quiet and humble.
 (Like “Hickok45” on YouTube.)

-Unless kids fully understand gun safety, functionality, and range rules, they don’t belong at a range.
+Unless children fully understand gun safety, functionality, and range rules, they don’t belong at a range.

 Load magazines inside - not outside - of your booth.